kizniche/Mycodo/README.md

 * New web interface
   * Tabs allow everything to be loaded on one page
   * Generate new types of graphs
     * Combined: generate a graph combining all temperatures or humidities
     * Separate: generate a graph of the temperature, humidity, and dew point of each sensor
+    * Define graph image width (custom graph only)
   * Acquire still image or stream live video using the Raspberry Pi camera module
   * View authorization, daemon, sensor, and relay logs
   * Easy configuration changes through the web interface